Skip to main content

 • graphics

-The graphics of the game are characterized by a charming, minimalist art style that many players find appealing, often described as hand-drawn or watercolor-like.
-While the visuals contribute to a unique atmosphere and thematic storytelling, some users note that the simplicity can occasionally hinder gameplay clarity, making it difficult to discern important information during combat.
-Overall, the aesthetic is well-received, with many praising its ability to enhance the emotional depth of the narrative.
+The graphics of the game are characterized by a unique, minimalist art style that many players find charming and visually appealing, often described as hand-drawn or watercolor-like.
+While the aesthetics enhance the game's atmosphere and storytelling, some users note that the simplicity can occasionally hinder gameplay clarity, making it difficult to discern important information during combat.
+Overall, the visuals are a significant draw for the game, contributing to its emotional depth and thematic resonance.

 • “The art style is gorgeous, the story themes (depression, bullying, confidence) are relatable, and the gameplay is super fun.”